learning3d/assignment2/README.md

 Run the file `python fit_data.py --type 'point'`, to fit the source point cloud to the target point cloud.

-Visualize the regressed point cloud along-side the ground truth point cloud using the tools learnt in previous section.
+Visualize the optimized point cloud along-side the ground truth point cloud using the tools learnt in previous section.

 ### 1.3.
 Fitting a mesh (5 points)
 In this subsection, we will define an additional smoothening loss that can help us <b> fit a mesh</b>.